Starwarsfan2099/starwarsfan2099.github.io/_posts/2020-05-26-marchant-calculator.md

 ![Keyboard view](https://starwarsfan2099.github.io/public/2020-5-26/DSC_5611.JPG)

-The calculator has 8 key columns (`8M` in `ACR8M`) ont the keyboard for digit entry.
+The calculator has 8 key columns (`8M` in `ACR8M`) on the keyboard for digit entry.
 Each column consists of 1 - 9, with a 10th red key at the bottom.
 The bottom row of keys is used to clear or zero a individual column and set it back to zero.
 The keyboard only allows one key to be pressed at a time in each column.
 Pressing another key releases the previous one that was pressed in a column.
 The keyboard also contains 9 decimal indicators.
 They can be flipped over to a painted white side via the wheels below the zeroing keys.
 This is used to help keep track of decimal places.
 Above the keyboard is a display register that shows the currently pressed keys on the keyboard.

 ![Controls view](https://starwarsfan2099.github.io/public/2020-5-26/DSC_5610.JPG)